-Base Station List (11) and the Base Station Graph (13) will also be populated in realtime.
-Re-evaluation on all base stations is done for every new BTS that has been found.

-- 3. Filter Window: This brings up the window shown in Figure 3.10(c), where different view filters for the Base Station List and the Base Station Graph can be set.
-Note that these filters do not modify the underlying data model or the behaviour of the scanner, the manipulate merely the view.
+- 2. Scanner: This starts the catcher subprocess in the background and fills the data model with information on the discovered base stations.
+During this process, the Base Station List (11) and the Base Station Graph (13) will also be populated in realtime.
+Re-evaluation on all base stations is done for every new BTS that has been found. - 3.
+Filter Window: This brings up the window shown in Figure 3.10(c), where different view filters for the Base Station List and the Base Station Graph can be set.
+Note that these filters do not modify the underlying data model or the behaviour of the scanner, they merely manipulate the view.
 Hidden base stations will be scanned and added to the data model independent from the filters set, so they can be viewed at a later point if necessary.
 Available filters are: - Provider Filter: Takes a comma separated white list of providers that should be shown. - ARFCN Filter: Takes a range of ARFCNs to be shown.

-These two filters can arbitrarily be combined together.
+These two filters can be combined together.
 Filters are designed the same way as rules and evaluators, a new filter can be implemented by derivation of the base class.

-- 4. Rules Window: All the Rules implemented inside the ICDS will be brought up with a check box to enable or disable these Rules.
+- 4. Rules Window: All the rules implemented inside the ICDS will be brought up with a check box to enable or disable these rules.
 Disabling means that they will not be considered for the evaluation of a base station.
 A screenshot can be seen in Figure 3.10(b).
-If Rules are changed during a sweep scan, everything will be re-evaluated according to the new Rules set without interrupting the scan. - 5.
-Evaluator Window: This window will let the user choose which evaluator already discussed in Section 3.2.3 to use for BTS evaluation.
+If rules are changed during a sweep scan, everything will be re-evaluated according to the new rule set, without interrupting the scan. - 5.
+Evaluator Window: This window will let the user choose which evaluator, discussed in Section 3.2.3, to use for BTS evaluation.
 Choosing a new evaluator will also trigger a re-evaluation of all the data collected so far. - 6.
-Evaluation: This button brings up a separate window showing only the final evaluation of the scan.
+Evaluation: This button brings up a separate window, showing only the final evaluation of the scan.
 The final evaluation shown in this dialog will be affected by the filters set.
 Base stations that are filtered out are not considered. - 7.
 Databases Window: The window shown in Figure 3.10(a) contains settings for all the databases the ICDS uses.
 These settings are mandatory if the Local Area Database Rule or the Cell ID Rule is going to be used.
-It is also possible here to export the current scan as a Comma Separated Value (CSV) file or a Sqlite database to be used in other programs. - 8.
-PCH Scan Window: This button brings up a dialog in which an ARFCN or a list of ARFCNs can be scanned to discover Paging Messages and IAs on the PCHs.
+It is also possible to export the current scan as a Comma Separated Value (CSV) file or a Sqlite database, to be used in other programs. - 8.
+PCH Scan Window: This button brings up the dialog illustrated in Figure 3.10(d), in which an ARFCN or a list of ARFCNs can be scanned to discover Paging Messages and IAs on the PCHs.
 The timeout sets the duration of a scan.
-Results of the scan will be shows in a list in the lower part of the window after the scan is finished.
+Results of the scan will be shown in a list in the lower part of the window after the scan is finished.
+If the checkbox is checked, the results from the scan will also carry over in the data model.